 Her previous posts included: Vice -Chair for Clinical Affairs for the Department of Pediatrics and Chief of the Division of Adolescent Medicine and Eating Disorders at the Penn State Hershey Children’s Hospital-Milton S. Hershey Medical Center.

 Her accomplishments at the Penn State Hershey Medical Center include the initiation of a Division of Adolescent Medicine for the care of complex teens with medical and psychological problems.
 In addition, she started the Penn State Hershey Eating Disorders Program which offers multidisciplinary treatment for children, adolescents and adults with eating disorders such as anorexia nervosa and bulimia nervosa.
-She is the Liaison for the LGBT community for the Office of Diversity at the Penn State College of Medicine.
-In that role, she has established a LGBT faculty and staff affinity group and is the facilitator for the LGBT student group.
+She was the Liaison for the LGBT community for the Office of Diversity at the Penn State College of Medicine.
+In that role, she established a LGBT faculty and staff affinity group and was the facilitator for the LGBT student group.